Hednesford railway station: History

+Facilities

-There is no ticket office so the Penalty fare scheme operates at the station, and passengers must buy a ticket or permit to travel from the machines at the station to avoid paying the £20 surcharge.
+There is no ticket office, so the Penalty fare scheme operates at the station, and passengers must buy a ticket from the machines at the station to avoid paying the £100 surcharge.
+Hednesford's ticket machine is card-only, so passengers who only have cash must instead present themselves to the onboard conductor at the earliest opportunity.

+The station features a 58-space free car park located on Anglesey Street.

-Hednesford is the only station not located in the West Midlands to be part of the West Midlands Trains free travel zone, situated in Zone 5 of the West Midlands railway network.
-It has been in place since the introduction of the scheme but is the only station to operate this scheme as Cannock, Landywood and Rugeley do not operate in the same zone.
+Hednesford is the only station not located in the West Midlands to be part of the West Midlands Trains concessionary travel zone, situated in Zone 5 of the West Midlands railway network.
+It has been in place since the introduction of the scheme but is the only station to operate this scheme, as similar stations Cannock, Landywood, and Rugeley Town do not operate in the same zone.

-Transport

-Rail frequencies vary.
-On weekdays there are typically two trains per hour to Walsall and Birmingham at peak times and one train per hour during the off peak period and in the evenings.
-There are two trains per hour throughout the day on Saturdays with an hourly evening service.
-Trains operate between Birmingham New Street and Rugeley Trent Valley where connections to Stafford, Stoke-on-Trent and Crewe are available.
+Services

+Services towards Birmingham International can usually be accessed from platform 1 and services towards Rugeley Trent Valley can usually be accessed from platform 2.

-On Sundays there is an hourly service throughout the day after 10:00.
-Most services are operated by Class 350 electric trains and journey times are typically 21 minutes to Walsall and 45 minutes to Birmingham New Street.
-A small number of services to/from London Euston, Birmingham New Street or Walsall start or terminate here.
+Most services are operated by Class 730 electric trains and journey times are typically 19 minutes to Walsall and 42 minutes to Birmingham New Street.

+Some services to/from London Euston used to serve the station.
+Some services towards Birmingham New Street or Walsall start or terminate here.

+Frequency

+From Monday-Saturday throughout the daytime, the station typically sees 2 trains-per-hour in both directions.
+On Sundays this is reduced to just 1 train-per-hour in both directions.

+Connections

+Connections to Stafford, Crewe, London and stations on the Trent Valley Line are available at Rugeley Trent Valley along with connections to stations along the West Coast Main Line from Birmingham New Street.

+History

+Some services to/from London Euston used to serve the station.
+Some services towards Birmingham New Street or Walsall start or terminate here.

+Bus Connections

 Hednesford no longer has a bus station, although there is an interchange on Victoria Street acting as a hub to locations such as Cannock, Rugeley, Lichfield and Pye Green.
-All services are run by Chaserider.
-No buses operate on Sunday and bank holiday.
+All services are run by Chaserider and Select Bus.
+No buses operate on Sunday.